-Caption: Existing decorative features in the Bluff Park Historic District.
+Existing decorative features in the Bluff Park Historic District; refer to Chapter 4: Architectural Style Guides to identify decorative details.

 Where they exist, original decorative features should be retained.

 These features should be retained and repaired as needed, and replaced in kind if they are demonstrably damaged beyond repair.